leanflutter/auto_updater/README.md

 #### Packaging

-> To simplify the packaging process, [Flutter Distributor](https://github.com/leanflutter/flutter_distributor) is used here, A complete tool dedicated to packaging and publishing Flutter apps.
+> To simplify the packaging process, [Fastforge](https://fastforge.dev) is used here, A complete tool dedicated to packaging and publishing Flutter apps.

 Add `distribute_options.yaml` to your project root directory.